JayWok/jaywok.github.io/1.20/index.md

 ---

+You can view the GitHub for this tutorial project [here](https://github.com/JayWok/jaywok-tutorial-1.20)

 ## Setup

 This section is all about setting up your IDE and workspace in order to get into modding.